Dinocephalosaurus

 vertebrae that each had a moderate length.
 As indicated by phylogenetic analyses, it belonged in a separate lineage that also included at least its closest relative Pectodens, which was named the Dinocephalosauridae in 2021.
 Like tanystropheids, however, Dinocephalosaurus probably used its long neck to hunt, utilizing the fang-like teeth of its jaws to ensnare prey; proposals that it employed suction feeding have not been universally accepted.
 It was probably a marine animal by necessity, as suggested by the poorly-ossified and paddle-like limbs which would have prevented it from going ashore.

 Specimens belonging to the genus were first discovered in a locality near Xinmin in Guizhou, China in 2002.
 At the same locality, which dates to 244 million years ago, other marine reptiles such as Mixosaurus, Keichousaurus, and Wumengosaurus have also been found.
 While the type specimen consisted only of a skull and the very front of the neck, additional specimens soon revealed the complete form of the body.
 Further discoveries of Dinocephalosaurus specimens were made in Luoping, Yunnan, China, starting in 2008.
 At this locality, Dinocephalosaurus would have lived alongside Mixosaurus, Dianopachysaurus, and Sinosaurosphargis.
-One specimen discovered at the Luoping locality preserves a embryo within its abdomen, indicating that Dinocephalosaurus gave birth to live young like many other marine reptiles.
+One specimen discovered at the Luoping locality preserves an embryo within its abdomen, indicating that Dinocephalosaurus gave birth to live young like many other marine reptiles.
 Dinocephalosaurus is the only known member of the Archosauromorpha to give live birth, with the possible exception of the metriorhynchids, a group of marine crocodylomorphs.